arcuri82/web_development_and_api_design/docs/exercises/quiz-game/part-07.md

 In your backend, you need to write a REST API to deal with quizzes.
 Given a list of existing quizzes, at this point you just need to have a `POST` endpoint dealing with the selection and retrieval of a random sample of quizzes (e.g., 3).
+When in the frontend React app you need to start a new match, you will need to connect to the REST API to get a random sample of quizzes for such match.

 Note 0: that most of the code you had in the frontend in `quizze.js` will now need to be moved to the backend (e.g., the list of existing quizzes).